Jeremiah-Clark/Blog/blog/20260608-8_Tiny_Fun_macOS_Utilities.md

 That’s down to the fact that dedicated Mac developers are a different breed.
 The good ones have great attention to detail, polish, and utility.
 For this list, I’m focusing on lesser-known apps that are small, fun, and genuinely useful.

+> [!Note]
+>
-> **Note**: I’m including commands for any apps available through Homebrew.
+> I’m including commands for any apps available through Homebrew.
 If you need a quick introduction to Homebrew, [I’ve got you covered](https://medium.com/@jeremiah-clark/getting-started-with-homebrew-for-normies-5161f03853b2).

 ## TL;DR